afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ### Input masks

-A mask is a 64-bits word where each bit represent a button number (the same as input bitmaps), but a bit set to 1 means that an input is not set and *must be ignored* in the corresponding bitmap.
+A mask is a 64-bits word where each bit represent an input number (the same as input bitmaps), but a bit set to 1 means that an input is not set and *must be ignored* in the corresponding bitmap.
 Input masks are used in combination with bitmaps to build a combined state.
 For example:

 | State              | Bitmap   | Bitmask  |
 | ------------------ | -------- | -------- |